tvanmaren/js-unit-testing/readme.md

 Run the command `$ npm test` to make sure the Mocha and Chai npm modules are imported correctly.
 You should see `0 passing (2ms)` in your terminal.

+**Note**: Running the command `mocha` will also run your tests, with one minor difference.
+Can you see what the difference is?

 ##main.js: Set Up Export Module
 Prepare to add code to the `module.exports` object by adding the following to main.js:
 ```